SilverInc2001/Ostfront-Tank-Collection/README.md

 If you would like to help choose the next vehicles added to the collection, you can vote on the Sprocket Discord server whenever a new update is released.

+**I have a Discord server!**
+For those who want to get directly involved, you can join here!
+This server is a place to discuss and contribute to everything surrounding the collection, as well as share your own creations.

+You can join using this link: https://discord.gg/RDAaC5jg

 **Purpose of the collection**

 - Reference material and parts for designers to use when creating their own tanks